Grand Tour (cycling): Winners of three or more consecutive Grand Tours

+Additionally, Fausto Coppi won the 1952 Giro d'Italia, the 1952 Tour de France and the 1953 Giro d'Italia, with the Vuelta a España not held in 1952.

 Winners of multiple Grand Tours in a single year

 No rider has won all three Grand Tours in a single year in any classification (general, points, mountain, young rider).
 Few riders have even finished all three in a single year; of those who have, two finished in the top ten in each: Raphaël Géminiani (4th, 6th and 3rd in the Giro, Tour and Vuelta in 1955) and Gastone Nencini (1st, 6th and 9th in 1957).

 Eleven riders have achieved a double by winning two grand tours in the same calendar year.